-While socialism remains an enduring aspect of Morris's legacy, his reputation today is based mainly on his artistic accomplishments, in particular his enchanting wallpaper and textile designs, and his role as a founding figure of the Arts and Crafts movement, a tendency in the decorative arts that rejected mass production and the industrial organization of labor in favor of the traditional handicraft techniques of the past.
+While socialism remains an enduring aspect of Morris's legacy, his reputation today is based mainly on his artistic accomplishments, in particular his enchanting wallpaper and textile designs, and his role as a founding figure of the Arts and Crafts movement, a tendency in the decorative arts that rejected mass production and the industrial organisation of labour in favour of the traditional handicraft techniques of the past.

-Given Morris's avowed hatred of modern civilization and his artistic immersion in the subjects and materials of bygone ages, it might be tempting to wave away his socialism as little more than a nostalgic denunciation of industrial progress in the name of an idealized depiction of the medieval craftsman.
+Given Morris's avowed hatred of modern civilisation and his artistic immersion in the subjects and materials of bygone ages, it might be tempting to wave away his socialism as little more than a nostalgic denunciation of industrial progress in the name of an idealised depiction of the medieval craftsman.
 In reality, however, Morris's socialism was rigorous, revolutionary, and fully engaged with the issues of his day.